dashouse/numbers-to-words/README.md

 ## To test

-Download this repo as a zip and open it
+Download this repo as a zip and unzip it

 Go to chrome://extensions/

 Toggle "developer mode" on.

+Select "load unpacked" and select the unzipped folder wherever you saved it.

-Select "load unpacked".
-You should now see "Number to words" as a extension.
+You should now see "Number to words" added as a extension.

 Go to a webpage in Chrome.
 Select the puzzle icon in the top right.